 Why is threat prevention important?

 Threat prevention helps organisations build business resilience.
 Organisations can use these techniques to stay ahead of cyber threats, and keep their technologies, teams and processes up to date, to respond to changing environments in a timely manner.
+All of these tactics help organisations get ahead of any cyber security vulnerabilities and prevent incidents like breaches or hacks.

 We believe “prevention is better than cure”.
 While organisations may reach the same finish line, so to speak, of recovering and returning to business–as–usual activity, much more is lost during the ‘cure’ approach.
 During a post-attack recovery, organisations could lose clients and business, resulting in much greater costs to revenue, reputation and performance –not to mention the direct costs of resolving any impacts on data or assets.
 Preventing the attack protects both the business and customer security.